jump-dev/CPLEX.jl/README.md

 *Note: This wrapper is maintained by the JuMP community and is not officially supported by IBM.
-However, we thank IBM for providing us with a CPLEX license to test `CPLEX.jl` on Travis.
+However, we thank IBM for providing us with a CPLEX license to test `CPLEX.jl` on GitHub.
 If you are a commercial customer interested in official support for CPLEX in Julia, let them know!.*

 ## Installation